TomasHubelbauer/onewheel-web-bluetooth/README.md

 - [ ] Recconect periodically to avoid being locked out of the Onewheel
 - [ ] Find out all the known firmware versions
+- [ ] Fix the MD5 library dependency being HTTP only - probably just shove to the repository if license allows
+  - [ ] Consider simplifying to operate directly on array buffers

 ## Related Projects